hovinh/DeCNN/README.md

 # Deconvolutional Neural Network

+> **Note**: if you are interested in using DeconvNet effectively, you can dive immediately into [experiments.ipynb](experiments.ipynb), implemented in Keras with Tensorflow backend.
+Even though it departs from the original model, it visually and theoretically works better, according to this [paper](https://arxiv.org/pdf/1412.6806.pdf%20(http://arxiv.org/pdf/1412.6806.pdf)).
+This should be applicable for most networks, though it is tricky to apply on network has layers connecting to more than one other layer, e.g. Inception V3.
+If that's the case, check out this [example](https://github.com/hovinh/LayeredExplanationsFramework/blob/master/code/DogFish_VGG16.ipynb).

 As part of an on-going project, I need to find a way to map value of an arbitrary layer back to its previous layer.
 Initially, it is meant to apply on a general architecture, **Fully Connected Neural Network** (NN).
 However, reconducting a well-known experiment seems to be a more reasonble approach to me.
 Therefore, I choose **Convolutional Neural Network** (CNN), one of two popular variants of NN, to test on.
 To be precise, I would call it **Deconvolutional Neural Network** (DeCNN) for this is a CNN integrated with an additional reversed process.